The Archive

 Mending

 A whole issue on mending — clothes, friendships, a chipped teapot, a misread silence.
-The editor is fond of this one, though he admits the metaphor strains in one place.
+The editor is fond of this one, though he admits the metaphor strains in one place (the bit about the sock, he will tell you, was a mistake).

 A Short History of the Tea-Towel

-A note: earlier issues (I through VI) exist only in typewritten form, and are held in a cabinet the editor's niece is slowly persuading him to let her scan.
-Readers who ask, through a mutual reader, are sometimes sent a photocopy.
+A note: earlier issues (I through III) exist only in typewritten form, and are held in a cabinet the editor's niece is slowly persuading him to let her scan.
+Readers who ask, through a mutual reader, are sometimes sent a photocopy on foolscap — folded once, posted flat.